The 10 Best Banks & Credit Unions in Ontario

 When considering Tangerine Bank, it’s essential to weigh the pros and cons.
 On the positive side, Tangerine provides a fully digital banking experience, offering convenience and flexibility.
 The bank offers a good selection of accounts and does not charge fees for daily chequing transactions or for using Scotiabank’s network of ABMs.
 However, it’s important to note that being an online-only bank means that customers cannot seek in-person assistance at branch locations.
 As a leading digital bank in Canada, Tangerine has a reputable history and significant influence on the digital banking landscape.

 Simplii Financial is an online-only bank that offers a wide range of financial products and services with a no-fee structure.
 While it provides full-service banking, including mortgages, lines of credit, and GICs, its interest rates are not as competitive as those of its competitors.
 One of the major advantages of Simplii Financial is the no monthly fee policy, allowing clients to enjoy unlimited transactions without incurring additional charges.
 The bank also provides attractive promotional offers, such as cash bonuses for new clients.
-Additionally, Simplii Financial offers a diverse selection of financial products to cater to various needs.
+Additionally, Simplii Financial offers a diverse selection of financial products to cater to various needs such as transferring money to over 90 countries with a Global Money Transfer.

 Clients of Simplii Financial have access to CIBC’s extensive ATM network, providing convenient cash withdrawal and deposit options.
 However, the bank falls short in terms of interest rates on savings accounts, offering lower to moderate rates compared to other digital banks.
 Simplii Financial may appeal to people who prioritize no-fee banking and value the convenience of an online-only bank.
 However, those seeking higher interest rates on savings accounts may find better options with other digital banks.